 Parents who’ve transitioned to bottle feeding should be delighted to know they do not need a baby bottle sterilizer.
 In fact, all parents need to know is how to clean baby bottles by hand or in the dishwasher.
-The fundamentals for both are essentially the same: Clean the baby bottle immediately after use, wash with soap and water, rinse thoroughly, and dry completely.
+There’s no need to know how to sterilize baby bottles.
+The fundamentals for cleaning baby bottles are simple: Wash the baby bottle immediately after use with soap and water, rinse thoroughly, and dry completely.
 Some of the details may vary according to a family’s specific bottle feeding set-up – there’s less to clean if using disposable bottle liners, more to clean if mixing formula or using a breast pump.
-It’s not a hard job – in fact, it’s fairly straightforward – but it’s one that is repeated ad nauseam until bottles are phased out.

 Whether washed by hand or washed in a dishwasher, bottles and other feeding equipment needs to be thoroughly disassembled: caps removed, nipples removed from caps, sealing rings removed, valves removed, etc. Anywhere that milk or formula can get trapped behind or under is a place where pathogens can thrive.

 If using a dishwasher, each piece should be thoroughly rinsed under running water before being loaded.
-Small pieces should be placed in a closed-top basket or mesh laundry bag so they don’t wind up in the dishwasher filter, nestled against a reconstituted raisin.
-The dishwasher should be on a hot water cycle; that may be enough to kill germs on its own, but most products can safely withstand a dishwasher sanitation cycle as well.
-Before washing at all, parents should verify that the bottles are dishwasher safe.
+Small pieces should be placed in a closed-top basket or mesh laundry bag.
+The dishwasher should be on a hot water cycle; that may be enough to kill germs on its own, but most products can safely withstand a dishwasher sanitation cycle as well — just verify that the bottles are dishwasher safe.

 “You don’t need to sterilize the bottles over and over again.
 For the first month or two, yes, but then as time goes on, you don’t need to do it,” explains Elizabeth Murray, MD, a pediatric emergency physician.
 “That said, if the baby develops thrush, you have to make sure that you definitely sterilize the nipples and pacifiers after every use until it goes away.
 Sometimes soap and water aren’t enough to get rid of all the yeast.”